Velliz/pte/README.md

 ));
 ```

-You will notice that **SetValue** method requires 2 input param, first the custom renderer class,
-and second is the data in array.

-Then you can get the result via **Output** method like this:
+To obtain the result, you can use the Output() method, which processes the HTML input using the lexer and parser.
+Here's an example:

 ```php
 $pte->Output($v, Pte::VIEW_HTML);
 ```

-The output method is the part when the lexer and parser process the Html input.
-You also have a choice for choosing *Pte::VIEW_JSON* for output.
-Happy coding :)
+You also have the option to choose Pte::VIEW_JSON as the output format.

 ---